-The Museum Ship Valley Camp is open to visitors from Mid-May to Mid-October.
-For hours, rates, and or more information please visit Valley Camp’s website here.
+The Museum Ship Valley Camp is open to visitors from Mid-May through Mid-October.
+For hours and rates please visit the Valley Camps website here.